Charlotte Weapons Charge Lawyer

 to you all likely options that can occur so there are no surprises.
 As

-a Charlotte criminal defense lawyer, he can work within the guidelines
+Charlotte criminal defense lawyers, we can work within the guidelines

 of the system to provide the best defense possible against your weapons

 charges.
-At DeCurtins Law, the veteran assault defense attorney is on
+At DeCurtins Law, our veteran assault defense attorney is on

 standby to fight for your rights.
-He serves clients with weapons charges
+We serve clients with weapons charges

 in Charlotte, Monroe, and Gastonia.